cassidoo/getting-a-gig/README.md

 # Your Skills

-Obviously, your skills are what a company is buying from you when they you.
-So, honing those skills and presenting them in an effective way is *probably* the most important thing in getting a gig.
+Obviously, your skills are what a company is buying from you when they hire you.
+So, honing in those skills and presenting them in an effective way is *probably* the most important thing in getting a gig.

 ## Building Them